Run LeanFT tests

 Add tests into the continuous integration system

 When your tests are ready for integration into your organization's automation testing suite, you can add them to Jenkins or another continuous integration build system.
-For details, see Run tests in Jenkins or other CI systems.
+For details, see Run tests using a CI system.